vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 ## CONTAINERS
 Every container uses user namespace mapping, resource control groups and resides in its own ZFS dataset.
-Containers are usually created from templates, see `TEMPLATES`.
+Containers are usually created from images, see `IMAGES`.

 Under the hood, `osctld` utilizes LXC to setup and run containers.

-### TEMPLATES
+### IMAGES
-A template can be a gzip compressed tar archive or a ZFS stream, which is simply extracted or received using `zfs recv` into to the new container's dataset.
-A template's name carries important information such as its distribution, version and architecture.
-See `TEMPLATE NAMES` for more information.
+An image is a tar archive generated e.g. by `ct export` or built using the `osctl-image` utility.
+It contains container configuration and filesystems.

-Templates can be provided as files to `ct new`, or automatically downloaded from remote repositories over HTTP. vpsAdminOS comes with one such repository preconfigured, it can be browsed at <https://templates.vpsadminos.org> or using command `repository templates ls default`.
+Containers can be created from local images using `ct import`.
+Images can also be automatically downloaded from remote repositories over HTTP using `ct new`. vpsAdminOS comes with one such repository preconfigured, it can be browsed at <https://templates.vpsadminos.org> or using command `repository images ls default`.

-See the `repository` command family.
+See the `repository` command family, `ct export`, `ct import` and `ct new`.

 ### MANIPULATION
 Commands for container manipulation:

  - `ct new` - create a new container
- - `ct reinstall` - remove root file system content and extract template
+ - `ct reinstall` - remove root file system content and import image
  - `ct cp` - copy container to another to the same or a different pool
  - `ct mv` - move container to a different pool or change its id
  - `ct chown` - change container user